prabeshshrestha/cloudfactory_php/README.md

 ## Example usage:

-Change $apikey, $apiurl and $apiversion according to your needs
+Change $apikey, $apiurl and $apiversion according to your needs in lib/Application.php

 ### Now your php file can look like :